Sør-Fron Municipality: Coat of arms

 The coat of arms was granted on 4 March 1988.
 The official blazon is "Vert, a club argent in bend" (På grøn grunn ei skråstilt sølv klubbe).
-This means the arms have a green field (background) and the charge is a club.
-The club has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
-The club is reminiscent of the club that Kolbein Sterke used in the year 1021 when King Olav Haraldsson met the people of Fron and Dale-Gudbrand at Hundorp.
-This meeting is recorded in a book by Snorre Sturlusson.
-"Look, our god is coming with a lot of light," said King Olav.
-Dale-Gudbrand and the farmers looked at the sun that was just rising.
-Kolbein then took the club and smashed to pieces the statue of the god Thor standing at Hundorp.
-After this, the people of the area were Christians, according to Snorre.
+This means that the arms have a green field, or background, and that the charge is a club placed diagonally.
+The club has a tincture of argent, which is usually shown as white, or as silver when metal is used.

+The club refers to the weapon associated with Kolbein Sterke in the account of the meeting between King Olav Haraldsson, the people of Fron and Dale-Gudbrand at Hundorp in 1021.
+The episode is recorded by Snorre Sturlusson.
+According to the saga account, King Olav directed attention to the rising sun while saying that their god was coming with light.
+As Dale-Gudbrand and the farmers looked toward the sun, Kolbein used the club to break the statue of Thor that stood at Hundorp.
+Snorre presents the event as leading to the Christianisation of the local population.
 The arms were designed by Amund Rudi.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has one parish (sokn) within Sør-Fron Municipality.
-It is part of the Sør-Gudbrandsdal prosti (deanery) in the Diocese of Hamar.
+The Church of Norway has one parish, or sokn, within Sør-Fron Municipality.
+It is part of the Sør-Gudbrandsdal prosti, or deanery, in the Diocese of Hamar.